-Image: Charlie Arnott and some of the Chief team on his Regenerative Farm in Boorowa, NSW which is coping with extreme drought much better than others.
+Image: Charlie Arnott and some of the Chief team on his Regenerative Farm in Boorowa, NSW in 2020 - coping with extreme drought much better than others.

-While I’m no expert, I have spent the past few months delving deeply into Regenerative Farming, trying to understand the potential of its impact on global warming and climate change.
+So, I've spent the past few years delving deeply into Regenerative Farming, trying to understand the potential of its impact on global warming and climate change.
 And I have to say, the logic is overwhelming.

 How can we fight climate change?

 In trying to answer this question I found some interesting research done by Project Drawdown which ranks the most viable global climate solutions.

 The first thing that jumped out to me is if you combine all the regenerative type practices that appear in the top 100, Regenerative Agriculture is actually 2.4 times more effective than the next method.

 But perhaps more importantly, other solutions do little to reverse the damage already caused.
 They might reduce carbon emissions, for example, but they don’t take carbon out of the atmosphere.
 That means they’ll slow down the rate we go off the cliff, but off the cliff we’ll go all the same.

 When looking for the best solution to reversing global warming and stopping climate change, surely the number one criterion needs to be how effective it is at taking out the carbon we’ve already put, and are going to put, into the atmosphere?

 I’ll return to this in a moment, but for now let’s look at how we currently grow our food.